-Proven malpractice will limit a student's marks or result.
-A zero mark being given and it will impact on their overall final assessment mark and rank.
+Proven malpractice will limit a student's marks, or result in a zero mark being given.
+It will impact their overall final assessment mark and rank.
 Proven malpractice MUST be registered with NESA in the Malpractice Register in Schools Online.
+This will be done by Deputy Principal (Curriculum) with information supplied by the Head Teacher.